Dillo-GameDev/Unity-VertexPaintTool/README.md

 - Preserves vertex color assignments even on mesh re-export.

 ## Installation
-To set up your Unity package, follow these steps:
-- Download the Unity package from the [Releases section](#).
+- Download the Unity package (VertexPaintTool.unitypackage).
 - Import the package into your Unity project.

 ## Simple How-to-Use

 ![Tool Screenshot](media/image1.png)

+The easiest way to get started is to open the provided sample scene (Scenes/VertexPaintTestScene).
+Once you open the Vertex Brush window there, all you need to do is assign the VertexPaintLayer, and you will be ready to paint.
+However, if you are starting from scratch in a new scene, use the following steps.

 1. Take a standard mesh GameObject (i.e., one with a `MeshFilter` and `MeshRenderer` component).
 2. If it doesn't already have one, add a `VertexPaintable` component and a `MeshCollider` component.